varnishcache/varnish-cache/doc/sphinx/phk/backends.rst

 The most obvious thing to do, is to use the VCL name of the backend as identifier, but that is not enough.
-We can have two different VCL's where backend "b1" points at two different physical machines, for instance when we migrate or upgrade the backend.
+We can have two different VCLs where backend "b1" points at two different physical machines, for instance when we migrate or upgrade the backend.

 The identity of the state than can be shared is therefore the triplet: